michelepeghini/robotix-education/README.md

   * **This section allows additional editing of individual video data**
   * `Manual` and `Code`: allows file upload, *green* icon indicates a file is present, current file can be deleted with `X` button
   * `Playlists`: shows all available playlists and allows Admin to add/remove video from any playlist. *Green* playlist indicates video is in that playlist.
-  * `Kits`: shows all available kits and allows Admin to add/remove video association with any kit. *Green* kit indicates video is in that kit.
+  * `Kits`: shows all available kits and allows Admin to add/remove video association with any kit. *Green* kit indicates video's circuitcan be built with that kit.

 ![CMS for Videos](/screenshots/admin-videos.jpg "CMS for Videos")